Pavel-research/raml-typesystem-collections/README.md

 (This is taken from [Very nice guide to RESTFull API design](http://restful-api-design.readthedocs.io/en/latest/resources.html))

 One most important property of collections is an ability of the client to iterate over them.

-The goal of this repository is to provide a mechanism and tool to traverse a collections.
+**The goal of this repository:** is to provide a mechanism and tool to traverse a collections.
 We base our work on top of [RPC Views](https://github.com/callables/callables-rpc-views) which allows us to abstract from a particular transport which is used to expose an API.